 Every year on December 25, many Christians celebrate Christmas.
-Christmas is the celebration of our Lord Jesus Christ’s birth.
+Christmas is the celebration of Jesus’ birth.
 On the other hand, as a former Iglesia ni Cristo (INC) member, I was raised to believe that December 25 is not the birth date of Jesus.
 I grew up knowing that Christmas is not a religious holiday.
 I was indoctrinated that celebrating Christmas is paganism and a form of blasphemy against our Almighty God.

 What does the Bible say about Christmas?

 Is there a specific reference to “Christmas” in the Bible?
 Nope.
 Is it true that Jesus was born on December 25?
 Most certainly not.
 The Bible does not specify Jesus’ actual birthday.
 The nativity story contains contradictory clues, such as the presence of shepherds and their sheep, implying a spring birth.
 This is why other Christian sects, such as the INC and Jehovah’s Witnesses, refuse to celebrate Christmas.
 It’s not in the Bible.